mghs15/geojson2presentation/README.md

 node mkSlideXml.js > slide1.xml
 ```

-Make a new pptx file, change filename extension ".pptx" to ".zip", and decompress the file.
+Make a new pptx file, change the filename extension `.pptx` to `.zip`, and decompress the file.

-Replace "./slide/ppt/slides/slide1.xml" to the "slide1.xml" created above.
+Replace `./slide/ppt/slides/slide1.xml` to the `slide1.xml` created above.

-Archive and commpress all files in a zip file, then change filename extension ".zip" to ".pptx".
+Archive and commpress all files in a zip file, then change the filename extension `.zip` to `.pptx`.
+(Care the structure of the zip file.)

 You can see geometries on a office software, e.g. Microsoft PowerPoint.